-VACCINE-ASSOCIAted Paralytic PoliomyELITIS CASE: A case with acute paralytic illness in which vaccine-like poliovirus is isolated from stool samples, and the vaccine derived virus is believed to be the cause of the paralysis(9).
+Vaccine Associated Poliomyelitis: A case with acute paralytic illness in which vaccine-like poliovirus is isolated from stool samples, and the vaccine derived virus is believed to be the cause of the paralysis(9).

-Confirmed Polio CASE: A case with acute paralytic illness, with or without residual paralysis, and isolation of wild poliovirus from the stools of either the case or its contacts (9).
-Discarded CASE: A case with acute paralytic illness for which one adequate stool specimen was obtained within 2 weeks after onset of paralysis and was negative for poliovirus (9).
+Confirmed Polio case: A case with acute paralytic illness, with or without residual paralysis, and isolation of wild poliovirus from the stools of either the case or its contacts (9).

+Discarded case: A case with acute paralytic illness for

+which one adequate stool specimen was obtained within 2 weeks after onset of paralysis and was negative for poliovirus (9).

-Specimen Collection & TrANSPORTATION: Collect two stool samples about 8 grams each (about the size of the tip of both thumbs) at an interval of 24 to 48 hours for virus isolation as soon as possible or with in 14 days of onset of illness in a clean, leak proof, screw-capped container, preferably inatran sport medium like Minimal Essential Medium or Eagle's Medium.
-Seal the container with tape and place samples immediately aGer collection in refrigerator at 2-8°C or in a cold box with frozen ice packs.
+Specimen Collection & Transportation: Collect two stool samples about 8 grams each (about the size of the tip of both thumbs) at an interval of 24 to 48 hours for virus isolation as soon as possible or within 14 days of onset of illness in a clean, leak proof, screw-capped container, preferably in a transport medium like Minimal Essential Medium or Eagle's Medium.
+Seal the container with tape and place samples immediately after collection in refrigerator at 2-8°C or in a cold box with frozen ice packs.
 Transport specimens to the lab maintaining cold chain with duly filled request form within 72 hours after collection.

-Public Health MEASURES: Four pillars of polio eradication as public health measures include:
+Public Health Measures: Four pillars of polio eradication as public health measures include:

 - 1. Achieving a high level of coverage with at least 4 doses of the oral poliovirus vaccine (OPV) and one dose of IPV in routine. - 2.
-Providing supplementary doses of OPV to all children < 5years old during NIDs and SNIDs, as well as the case response planned by the Polio Eradication Programme. - 3.
+Providing supplementary doses of OPV to all children <5 years old during NIDs and SNIDs, as well as the case response planned by the Polio Eradication Programme. - 3.
 Active and Passive Surveillance for all cases of acute flaccid paralysis - 4.
-House-to-house OPV campaigns, targeting areas in which transmission of wild Poliovirus persists, based on National Emergency Action Plan (NEAP 2019-2020) (11).
+House-to-house OPV campaigns, targeting areas in which transmission of wild Poliovirus persists, based on National Emergency Action Plan (NEAP 2019-2020)(11).

-References and Guideline links:

-References and guideline links are available at online version at www.nih.org.pk and h1p://dmc.gov.pk/
+References and Guidelines link: References and guideline links are available at online version at www.nih.org.pk and h1p://dmc.gov.pk/